Naelpuissant/FroopyDB/readme.md

 ## Compaction Process

-- Level based compaction (L0, L1, L2)
+- Level based compaction (L0, L1)
+- Triggered at each memtable flush
 - add level to file name ([level]_[incr].sst)
 - L0 files can have overlapping keys but higher levels can't
 - each sst write run compaction